LazerFX/advent-of-code/README.md

 And I've found the glue that ties the attribute to the discoverer - again, from Nate McMaster's projects, the [XunitTestCaseDiscoverer](https://github.com/natemcmaster/xunit-extensions/blob/main/src/McMaster.Extensions.Xunit/SkippableTheoryAttribute.cs) attribute.

+After struggling for quite a bit, it appears that you need to include `xunit.extensibility.core` and `xunit.extensibility.execution` - perhaps, anyway.

+And it turns out the whole problem was a malformed `namespace` which meant it couldn't find the values.
+Oh well, time to continue.
+Checking in at this point as a diagnostic debug save.